Machine391/docs/content/get-started/learning-about-github/githubs-plans.md

 ---
 ## About {% data variables.product.prodname_dotcom %}'s plans

 {% data variables.product.prodname_dotcom %} offers free and paid plans for storing and collaborating on code.
 Some plans are available only to personal accounts, while other plans are available only to organization and enterprise accounts.
-For more information about accounts, see "[AUTOTITLE](/get-started/learning-about-github/types-of-github-accounts)."
+For more information about accoumachine391
+TLE](/get-started/learning-about-github/types-of-github-accounts)."

 See costs and features for each plan at {% data variables.product.pricing_link %}. {% data reusables.products.product-roadmap %}